blackrhinoabm/BlackRhino/tests/README_tests.md

-        Tests whether the check for agent homogeneity works for banks (parameter "banks"), first we create two standard banks and check if they are homogeneous (should return True), then change some parameter and check again (should return False)
+        Tests whether the check for agent homogeneity works for banks (parameter "banks"), first we create two standard banks and check if they are homogeneous (should return True), then change some parameter and check again (should return False) test_environment.environment__update_asset_returns(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can obtain current returns on assets from Gaussian distribution, prints out the assets, with 0.0 current returns (last position in the list), then updates the returns and prints them again, should be drawn randomly from an appropriate Gaussian distribution as specified in the config file in /environments/tests/ with mean and variance.

     # Tests for Transaction
     test_transaction.transaction__init(["tests/environments/", "test_all_methods", "tests/log/"])